 * World Bank shaves global growth estimate

-* Oil climbs on worries over Iraq supply (Updates to U.S. market close)
+* Oil climbs on worries over Iraq (Updates prices)

 By Rodrigo Campos

-NEW YORK, June 11 A gauge of world stock markets retreated from recent highs on Wednesday, pressured by a lower growth forecast from the World Bank and a profit warning from Lufthansa, while Brent crude rose on fears of disrupted supply from Iraq as violence escalates.
+NEW YORK, June 11 Stocks retreated from recent highs on Wednesday, pressured by a lower World Bank growth forecast and a profit warning from Lufthansa, while crude oil rose on fears of disrupted supply from Iraq.

 The euro fell for a fourth straight session against the U.S. dollar as monetary policy between the European Central Bank and the Federal Reserve diverges.

 The World Bank late on Tuesday cut its global economic growth forecast for 2014 to 2.8 percent from 3.2 percent due to the impact of the Ukraine crisis and a harsh U.S. winter.
 The Bank was, however, confident economic activity was shifting to a stronger footing.

 Stocks on Wall Street were lower in broad selling, with financials dragged down by a report that Bank of America's mortgage settlement with the U.S. government reached an impasse.